 Why Early Planning Matters

 Many retirees assume they will deal with RMD taxes once they reach their 70s.
-The challenge is that by age 73 the math is often already locked in.
-Large IRA balances have had decades to grow, and required withdrawals become unavoidable.
+The challenge is that by then, much of the math is already in motion.
+Large IRA balances may have had decades to grow, and required withdrawals can become unavoidable.

 Planning earlier allows retirees to gradually manage tax exposure rather than reacting to it later.